Springfield College is a private, independent, coeducational four-year college offering undergraduate and graduate degree programs.

 Many faculty members are recognized nationally and internationally as experts in their area of study.
 Approximately 85 percent of all faculty members have earned terminal degrees in their fields.

-One hundred percent of the Springfield College Physician Assistant (PA) Program 2014 graduates passed the Physician Assistant National Certifying Exam (PANCE) in their first attempt to become certified by the National Commission on Certification of Physician Assistants.
-This marks the seventh-consecutive year that physician assistant graduates have earned a 100 percent pass rate on the national certifying exam for first-time takers.
+One hundred percent of the Springfield College Physician Assistant Program 2015 graduates passed the Physician Assistant National Certifying Exam (PANCE) in their first attempt to become certified by the National Commission on Certification of Physician Assistants.
+This marks the eighth-consecutive year that physician assistant graduates have earned a 100 percent pass rate on the national certifying exam for first-time takers.

 - Our six-year physician assistant program and our six-year doctor of physical therapy program enable undergraduates to work toward professionally licensed degrees and leave with a master’s or doctorate in their field.